 who i am and what i do

-After spending a couple years in advertising and design my creative brain was calling for more attention.
-As I was due with our first child, I decided I would stay home with him and pursue painting more seriously.
+After spending a couple years in advertising and graphic design I found myself being drawn back to painting.
+As I was due with our first child, I decided I would stay home with him and begin painting more seriously.
 I sorely underestimated how much time the former would be stealing from the latter.
-But, having less time to pursue art as a "job" meant I had more time to pursue it as a passion.
+But, having less time to pursue art as a job meant I had more time to pursue it as a passion.
 I spent years developing my style, technique and narrative as an artist.
 It was a time of real creative growth.

 Then came a detour in my artistic journey in the form of illness.
 In 2013, a year after giving birth to our daughter, I was diagnosed with Late-Stage Lyme disease.
 By the time I got the diagnosis it had already had quite a while to wreak havoc on my health and especially my energy levels.
 Since creative energy takes...energy, I was forced to give up creating for a time.

 I was forced to give up most... everything which led me to ask, WHY?
 What was the purpose, the plan, the sense in stripping it all away?
 I needed healing, much more than I knew.
 And I was finally in a place where I was desperate for it.

 I have learned that there is a hierarchy, a right order to healing.
 At that time I was focused solely on my physical healing, but God was wanting to heal my whole person.
 He wanted to remove the good to make room for the best.
 I so I slowly began healing in all the ways that were needed.
 First spiritually, then emotionally, mentally and finally physically too.